renovatebot/renovate/docs/usage/self-hosted-configuration.md

 In other words, the default behavior is:

-- If you run Renovate on all discovered repositories then it will skip those without any dependencies detected, but
+- If you run Renovate on discovered repositories then it will skip onboarding those without dependencies detected, but
 - If you run Renovate on _specific_ repositories then Renovate will onboard all such repositories even if no dependencies are found

 ## onboardingPrTitle